 The specific test is whether, in the administering authority’s opinion, the member was in part-time service at the date of death wholly or partly as a result of the condition that caused or contributed to the death.

-If so, you must recalculate the provisional underpin amount, ignoring any reduction in hours before the end of the underpin period due to the condition.
+If they were, you must recalculate the provisional underpin amount, ignoring any reduction in hours before the end of the underpin period due to the condition.
 You must also ignore the reduction in hours when calculating the extra membership.

 Revaluation / pensions increase